How To Deal With A Spouse’s Addiction

 People with addictions sometimes ignores anything not involved in feeding those addictions.
 Their thinking becomes so distorted that they make poor decisions, behave irrationally, and don’t consider consequences to, for instance, their marriage.

 Addiction affects family life.
-A 2014 study found that one of the final straws leading to divorce — along with infidelity and any form of domestic violence –is substance abuse.
+A 2014 study found that one of the final straws leading to divorce — along with infidelity and any form of domestic violence –is substance use disorder.
 This damage to family and civic life is unnecessary since it is avoidable with drug and alcohol rehab.

 Drug and alcohol addiction has become a big concern not only to individuals but to families.
 The global risk factors of alcohol, tobacco, and illicit drug use are causing disability and premature deaths totaling 63,632 deaths from drug overdoses in 2016 in the United States alone.
 This translates to each family losing one of its parents or parents losing a child to drug and alcohol abuse.